 Listen to your colleagues and pull together the common elements of their feedback.
 If there is anything that comes across as universally negative, it probably needs examining.
 Varied feedback, or comments that aren’t particularly strong in any sense usually indicate that your body language isn’t overtly negative.
 As I said earlier, people will likely take slightly different messages from how you behave.
 Don’t worry too much about this; try to get a general appreciation of how the group felt.

 Effecting change: This is the tricky part.
 Changing your body language can be a case of trying to undo decades of learned and cemented experiences.
 This is not only challenging, but even if achieved, can come across as robotic and unnatural – ironically leading to worse problems.
 What’s more, you don’t want to be so caught up in perfecting your presentation skills that you fail to get your message across.
-Remember, we’re talking about adding a level of polish to a presentation here – body language is a finishing touch and should never come at the expense of content.
-In short: if you can’t make it work, don’t worry about it.
+Your message is the most important thing so, if you can’t make it work, don’t worry about it.

 Having said that, do give it a go.
 If you think you’re moving around too much, try to present a few slides staying still.
 If people have said you look bored, stand up straighter and bring more energy.
 Of course, the difficulty is sustaining your new behaviour and not falling into old habits.
 Again, it helps to have a trusted colleague with you to pull you up when you slip.
 The only way to improve and to keep it up is to practise – to keep presenting with your new behaviour until it becomes second nature.
 It’s a frustrating and often slow process, but the more you work on it, the better your results will be.